 The program showcase a diverse selection of the twenty-nine pieces from the Book, arranged in the narrative sequence envisioned by Giovanni Pierluigi da Palestrina.
-The texts, are presented in dual form: the Latin version set to music by Palestrina acompanied by a translation available in all languages.
+The texts, are presented in dual form: the Latin version set to music by Palestrina acompanied by a modern-language rendition available in Italian, English, French, Spanish, German, Dutch.
 This enables the audience to appreciate not only the musical greatness of the compositions but also the lyricism of the text.